Sustainability Resources for Residents and Businesses

 Energy Efficiency: Contact FPL by visiting www.FPL.com/ohes or calling 1-800-342-5375 to schedule a FREE, in-person energy audit today.
 If your home is within the City of Sarasota, you'll even get a FREE goodie-bag of items to help with your energy upgrades!

 Community Garden: Want to garden but don't have the land available?
 Consider joining a community garden!
 Visit the County's extension website or call 941-861-5000 for more information.

 Recycling: Wondering if something is recylable?
 Have questions on how to recycle?
 Need a new recycling bin?
-Visit our reycling-specific webpage with more information or call Waste Management at 941-753-7591
+Visit our reycling-specific webpage with more information or call Waste Pro at (941)355-9600.

 Fertilizer: Did you know that no fertilizer can be applied within 10 feet of any water body or wetland?
 Also, fertilizer containing nitrogen or phosphorus can not be applied to turf or landscape between June 1 - September 30.
 Nitrogen fertilizer must contain at least 50 percent slow release nitrogen.
 No grass clippings, vegetative material or can be deposited in stormwater drains, ditches.
 Read the full fertilizer ordinance in the City of Sarasota here.